huseyinjkilic/spring-batch/README.md

 ![alt text](https://github.com/huseyinjkilic/spring-batch/blob/master/images/example_data.png)

-For first 3 lines, if I seperate
+For first 3 lines, What should be output ?

+There is runnable jar file for only read data and check if it weekend or not.
+The jar file is under https://github.com/huseyinjkilic/spring-batch/tree/master/target You can run this jar file in command line java -jar huseyin-batch-processing-0.1.0.jar You need java 8 for this jar file.